Pressure Curves and Smoothing

 Pressure Smoothing

-By default, pressure smoothing is set to Enabled to provide a base level of smoothing that works across all desktop programs.
+By default, smoothing is enabled to give a balanced experience that works well across most desktop apps.

 Back to the top